William Tallon: Work with the Royal Family

 After Wilcock's death, Tallon reportedly suffered from depression, and felt "sidelined" when the Queen Mother turned to a younger team of staff for her nursing care.
 However, when she died in 2002, at the age of 101, Tallon was said to be heartbroken.
 Following this, Tallon left Clarence House, where he had lived in the Lodge house.
 He settled in a ground-floor flat with a garden in Kennington, south east London.
-On 23 November 2007 he was found dead in his flat, aged 72, as a result of liver failure.
+On 23 November 2007, he was found dead in his flat, aged 72, as a result of liver failure.

-Tallon's funeral took place at the Queen's Chapel in St James's Palace, with readings from Sir Derek Jacobi and Patricia Routledge.
-The funeral was attended by more than 200 people, including the Earl of Snowdon, Lady Sarah Chatto, June Brown, Paul O'Grady, Phyllida Law, Sir Roy Strong, Roy Petley and Keith Barron.
+Tallon's funeral took place at the Queen's Chapel in St James's Palace, with readings from Derek Jacobi and Patricia Routledge.
+The funeral was attended by more than 200 people, including the Earl of Snowdon, Lady Sarah Chatto, June Brown, Paul O'Grady, Phyllida Law, Roy Strong, Roy Petley and Keith Barron.

-In 2008 Reeman Dansie Auctioneers sold Tallon's collections of royal memorabilia, including personal letters, gifts, photographs and programmes, even though he had said in the past that he intended to leave them to The Royal Collection, as noted in the book Little Billy Tallon, a memoir by Ty Munroe, who was his under butler at Clarence House.
+In 2008, Reeman Dansie Auctioneers sold Tallon's collections of royal memorabilia, including personal letters, gifts, photographs and programmes, even though he had said in the past that he intended to leave them to The Royal Collection, as noted in the book Little Billy Tallon, a memoir by Ty Munroe, who was his under butler at Clarence House.
 There was much interest in the sale, which realised £440,000.
 Tallon always turned down offers from the press and media to be interviewed about his job, and did not publish a memoir.
 He never worked anywhere else, and received his fifty years of service medal, which was also sold.

-In 2014 Buckingham Palace dismissed suggestions, made in The Royal Life of William Tallon, a biography of Tallon written by Tom Quinn, that the Queen Mother was drunk and "dotty" for much of her last two decades.
-Margaret Rhodes, the Queen Mother's niece, who had served as one of her ladies-in-waiting, rubbished the claim, saying that the Queen Mother rarely drank gin and tonic, preferring a "gin martini mix, which she usually made herself".
+In 2014, Buckingham Palace dismissed suggestions, made in The Royal Life of William Tallon, a biography of Tallon written by Tom Quinn, that the Queen Mother was drunk and "dotty" for much of her last two decades.
+Margaret Rhodes, the Queen Mother's niece, who had served as one of her ladies-in-waiting, denied the claim, saying that the Queen Mother rarely drank gin and tonic, preferring a "gin martini mix, which she usually made herself".

 In popular culture

 A Channel 4 documentary about Tallon's life and career, Backstairs Billy: The Queen Mum's Butler, was broadcast in 2009.

-Tallon was played by Ian Stark in Tea With the Old Queen by Graham Woolnough.
+Tallon was played by Ian Stark in Tea with the Old Queen by Graham Woolnough.
 The one-man show was based around the fictionalised diaries of Tallon, and first ran at the Edinburgh Festival Fringe in 2012.
 It has also been performed at the Jermyn Street Theatre in London.

 In July 2023, it was announced that Tallon would be portrayed by Luke Evans in a new play, Backstairs Billy, with Penelope Wilton as the Queen Mother.
 Written by Marcelo Dos Santos, the production was set in 1979 and explored the relationship between Tallon and his royal employer.
 Directed by Michael Grandage, it ran at the Duke of York's Theatre from October 2023 until January 2024.